 Come to Sign Up Days!
 Held in March each year, Sign Up Days are where you can meet us, get your questions answered, and sign up for a garden plot.
-In 2020, Sign Up Days will be March 7 from 10-3 and March 8 from 1-4 at the Cos Cob firehouse, 2nd floor.
+In 2020, Sign Up Days were March 7th, 8th, and 15th.

 What if I can’t make it to Sign Up Days?

 Email us and we’ll send you a Proxy form, so that you can send someone else to sign up on your behalf.
 Alternatively, you can be added to our wait list for plots that may be available after Sign Up Days are over.

 A 4′ x 8′ raised bed at Armstrong Court costs $25 for the season; at Bible Street it is $50.
 There is a 10 hour volunteer work requirement that can be fulfilled throughout the growing season.
 But we never turn gardeners away for financial reasons.
 Let us know, and we’ll work it out!

 What kinds of things can I do to fulfill my work requirement?

 Our annual Opening Day and Closing Day are great opportunities to fulfill some of your volunteer requirement with raking, spreading wood chips, and sprucing up the garden.
 You can also join a team at the garden and help with projects, such as Events & Parties, Weeding, Compost, Building, and more.
 We also have teams that help grow organic seedlings during the winter at Greenwich Land Trust’s greenhouse, and introduce gardening to preschoolers in the summer at Head Start.

 Your plot would love it if you would visit between 1 and 3 times a week to weed, water, check for pests, and harvest your bounty!